cynthiasong/chinese-name-generator/README.md

 ###This is an easy program to generate pretty, dulcet and elegant Chinese names (female only for now)###

 It takes into account the appearance, tone and meaning of each chosen character.
-To use this, please download the "chi_name_gen.rb" file and run it from your shell.
+To use this, please download the .exe for windows, or run "chi_name_gen.rb" file from your shell.
 Like this:

 <code>
-  cd chi_name_gen
   ruby chi_name_gen.rb
 </code>